2007–08 VfL Wolfsburg season

-VfL Wolfsburg had their best ever season under new coach Felix Magath.
+VfL Wolfsburg had their best season yet in the Bundesliga under new coach Felix Magath.
 The double Bundesliga-winning coach from Bayern Munich improved the fortunes of Wolfsburg from a relegation-threatened side to a fifth place-finish.
 This was just the start of a sensational ascent to the top of German football, culminating in a shock title win the season afterwards.
 New signings Diego Benaglio, Josué, Grafite and Edin Džeko were all successful and played a big part in the resurgence.